neoxcrazy/gg-bot-upload-assistant/README.md

 # **GG-BOT Upload Assistant**
 GG-BOT Upload Assistant is a torrent auto uploader to take the manual work out of uploading.
 The project is a fork of [XPBot](https://github.com/ryelogheat/xpbot) (huge credits to the original team), which has been modified to work with trackers using different codebases.
 GG-BOT Upload assistant is intended to be a one size fits all solution for automated torrent uploading.

+> Please refer to the readme in `dev` branch to see updated roadmaps and new features.

 ![One Size Fits All](https://imgs.xkcd.com/comics/standards.png "One Size Fits All")

 <br>